dotCMS/core/hotfix_tracking.md

 190. https://github.com/dotCMS/core/issues/24082 : Language Keys API throws 400 when a duplicate key exists #24082
 191. https://github.com/dotCMS/core/issues/25233 : sysPublishDate no longer appears to be part of the ElasticSearch object we create for indexing #25233
+192. https://github.com/dotCMS/core/issues/26439 : Relationship fields not respecting the order identifiers are sent via the workflow API #26439